TreeDQN: Sample-Efficient Off-Policy Reinforcement Learning for Combinatorial Optimization: Experimental results

-We use the same set of hyperparameters (see Tab.~\ref{tab:params}) to train our agent for each task distribution.
-Total training time did not exceed 28 hours on an Intel Xeon 6326, NVIDIA A100 machine.
-To select the best checkpoint for testing, we perform validation using 30 fixed task instances every 5000 updates.
-The validation plot in Fig.~\ref{fig:val} shows the geometric mean of tree sizes as a function of the number of updates.
-We see that during training agent learns to solve variable selection tasks better, generating smaller B\&B trees.
+Total training time did not exceed four days on an Intel Xeon 6326, NVIDIA A100 machine.
+To select the best checkpoint for testing, we validate using 20 fixed task instances with 5 random seeds at every 50 training episodes.
+The validation plot in Fig.~\ref{fig:val_full} shows the geometric mean of tree sizes as a function of the number of training episodes.
+During training, the TreeDQN agent learns to solve variable selection tasks better, generating smaller B\&B trees.
+As seen from Fig.~\ref{fig:val_full}, our off-policy TreeDQN method trains much faster than the on-policy tMDP+DFS method.
+The number of episodes it took to reach the best checkpoint for all tasks is shown in Table~\ref{tab:numepisodes}.
+Fig.~\ref{fig:val_full} shows the geometric mean of the tree size as a function of the number of training episodes for a fixed 20 validation task instances evaluated with five random seeds.